Call Anytime

 Boarding trams

 One of the most intimidating things about the system is it’s not obvious how and where to board.
 You can either board in the front near the driver or in the middle or rear where the conductor sits in a little booth.
-You can buy a 2-strip ticket from the conductor, have him or her cancel 2 strips per passenger from your Strip Ticket, or show them your Day Pass.
+You can buy a disposable OV-chipcard ticket from the conductor, if you don’t have one already – and don’t forget to check in with your ticket.

 To be honest, most locals don’t bother with any of that since they have weekly and monthly passes so you won’t stand out if you just walk on board a tram and stand there like a local.
-You can cancel strips on your own Strip Ticket in the little yellow machines every few meters in the carriages.
 This craziness always makes me just want to walk instead of dealing with it, but once you try it you’ll see that it’s not tough, and after the first time you’ll know exactly what to do.

 Boarding buses

 Always board in the front.
-The driver also acts as conductor on these, so you can buy your ticket from or show your ticket to him.
+The driver also acts as conductor on these, so you can buy your ticket from him.
+Look for the yellow card readers so you can check in.

 Using the Metro